Questions? Call us today!

 any specification provided by you.

 If we fail to comply with these Consumer Terms, we are responsible for loss or damage you suffer that is a foreseeable result of our breach of these Consumer Terms or our negligence, but we are not responsible for any loss or damage that is not foreseeable.
-Loss or damage is foreseeable if they were an obvious consequence of our breach or if they were contemplated by you and us at the time we entered into the contract.
+Loss or damage is foreseeable if it was an obvious consequence of our breach, or if it was contemplated by you and us at the time we entered into the Contract.

 We do not in any way exclude or limit our liability for: